Netruk44/borg-repository-explorer/readme.md

 <img src="./images/screenshot1.png" width=650 />

 This repository contains a personal project, a simple GUI explorer for Borg repositories.
+This project is mainly intended for MacOS where FUSE/`borg mount` isn't as easy to use as it is on Linux, though there is also a Linux build available.

-This project is is a **⚠️Work In Progress⚠️**, and comes with no guarantees, this project may not be maintained indefinitely.
+This project comes with no guarantees, and may not be maintained indefinitely.
+However, I do personally use this to browse my own Borg repositories, so I will likely continue to make updates for as long as I use Borg.

 This project was created with assistance from [ChatGPT](https://chat.openai.com/chat) and [Copilot](https://copilot.github.com).